upkie/upkie/README.md

 Click on the robot in the simulator window to apply external forces.

-## Run your own code
+## Example

-You can develop your own *agent* using the Gymnasium environments distributed in ``upkie.envs``.
+You can develop your own agent using the Gymnasium environments distributed in ``upkie.envs``.
 For example, here is a simple proportional-feedback balancer:

 ```python
 import gymnasium as gym